theHari08/unsplash_webview/README.md

 # A simple webview
+Fell free to use this as a template for your own use.
-Change value of https://github.com/theHari08/unsplash_webview/blob/master/app/src/main/java/vini/gigi/unsplash/MainActivity.java#L27 to use your own website.
+Change value of https://github.com/theHari08/webview_example/blob/master/app/src/main/java/example/hari/webview/MainActivity.java#L27 to use your own website.